gainwell-ohio/spbm/docs/Pharmacist Reference Guide/Medication Guidance/omnipod.md

 ***Example:***

-1. If a member is using 66 units of less of U-100 insulin then 10 pods should last 30days
+1. If a member is using 66 units OR less of U-100 insulin then 10 pods should last 30days
 2. If a member is using 67-100 units of U-100 insulin then 15 pods should last 30 days